Skip To Main Content

 General Information on Zoning

-In early 2024, the City, in partnership with Innes Associates, began to comprehensively overhaul its zoning ordinance to streamline and modernize the development process, which will encourage multimodal, mixed-use developments in squares and corridors throughout Medford.
+In early 2024, City staff and City Council leadership, in partnership with Innes Associates, began to comprehensively overhaul its zoning ordinance to streamline and modernize the development process, which will encourage multimodal, mixed-use developments in squares and corridors throughout Medford.